rs-ipfs/rust-ipfs/README.md

 ### You can help.

 PRs and Issues accepted for any of the following.
 See [the contributing docs](./CONTRIBUTING.md) for more info.
 * Implement endpoints not covered by the devgrant proposal.
+See the [roadmap section](#roadmap) below
-* There are a series of endpoints that are not covered by the grant and any work on getting those to conformance will be welcome.
+* Back the project financially by reaching out or by becoming a backer on [OpenCollective](https://opencollective.com/ipfs-rust)

 ### What is IPFS?